romelperez/ivvy/README.md

 Svelte form manager with dynamic type safe validators and i18n/l10n support.

+[Yrel](https://github.com/romelperez/yrel) is used for data validation and [Ukti](https://github.com/romelperez/ukti) for error reports l10n and i18n.

 ## Install

 For any ESM and CommonJS JavaScript environment.
 Svelte 4 is required.